 Do not use a double dose to make up for the dose that you missed.

 If you use too much

 It is important that you do not use more Dalacin V Cream than your doctor has prescribed.
 If you do use more Dalacin V Cream than you have been prescribed, contact your doctor for advice.
 Some of the symptoms which you may experience if you use Dalacin V Cream too often include, increased irritation of the vagina, vulva and cervix.

 If Dalacin V Cream is swallowed

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26), or go to Casualty at your nearest hospital if you think that you or anyone else may have swallowed Dalacin V Cream.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency Casualty at the nearest hospital, if you think that you or anyone else may have swallowed Dalacin V Cream.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.
 Keep these telephone numbers handy.